Amelia Island: Spanish cession of the Floridas to the United States

 Although angered by U.S. interference at Fort San Carlos, Spain ceded Florida.
 The proclamation of the Adams-Onis Treaty officially transferred to the United States both East Florida and what remained of Spanish claims in West Florida on February 22, 1821, two years after its signing in 1819.
 That was also the year that Mexico gained independence from Spain.

 The U.S. Army made little use of the fort and soon abandoned it.
-Subsequently, the island was privately developed as plantations by white planters using the labor of enslaved blacks.
+Subsequently, the island was privately developed as plantations by white planters using the labor of enslaved Black people.

 During the American Civil War

 In the days before the American Civil War, Confederate sympathizers calling themselves the Third Regiment of Florida Volunteers took control of Fort Clinch on January 8, 1861.
 This was two days before Florida seceded.
 Located on the north end of the island, it had been under construction.
 Federal workers abandoned the site.
 Confederate General Robert E. Lee visited Fort Clinch in November 1861 and again in January 1862 during a survey of coastal fortifications.

 Union forces restored Federal control of the island on March 3, 1862.
 They had 28 gunboats commanded by Commodore Samuel Dupont.
 The island attracted slaves to the Union lines, where they gained freedom.
-By 1863 there were 1200 freedmen and their children, and 200 whites living on the island.
+By 1863 there were 1200 freedmen and their children, and 200 people of European descent living on the island.
 This was one of numerous sites where freedmen congregated near Union forces.

 In 1862 Secretary of War Edward M. Stanton had appealed to northern abolitionists for aid in caring for the thousands of freedmen who camped near Union forces in areas of South Carolina and Florida.
 Among those who responded was Samuel J. May of Syracuse, New York, who organized a "Freedman's Relief Association" in the city.
 Funds were raised to support two teachers on Amelia Island; one was Chloe Merrick of Syracuse.
 She went to the island, where she taught the freedmen, established a school and orphanage in 1863, and raised continued aid in Syracuse for clothing and supplies for the poor of the island.
 She continued her support for education and welfare in the whole state after marrying Governor Harrison Reed of Florida in 1869.
 By 1872 about one-quarter of school-age children were being served by new public schools.